geertjanw/OJETCourse4.x/lesson2/lesson2-part04a.md

 4. In 'my-chart-view.html', change the value of the combobox to '{{chartType}}' and the type of the chart to '[[chartType]]'.

-5. Replace some of the other properties in the CCA component so that they can be set from the Dashboard module.
+5. After the above works correctly, replace some of the other properties in the CCA component so that they can be set from the Dashboard module.

 #### Using Arrays in Properties